Eight

 Siffrin (In Stars and Time)

-Siffrin is a very special character to me, being the first character to make me realize I was fictofolk (and by extension, alterhuman).
+Siffrin is a very special character to me, being the first character to make me realize I was fictfolk (and by extension, alterhuman).
 He's also the fictomere that I'm most of protective of, as they are very emotionally vulnerable with the player in the game, so only the people closest to me (queerplatonic partners, mostly) are allowed to call me "Siffrin" or "Sif."
 They feel like a direct parallel to me in so many ways - the way I think, the specific ways I might behave or feel in certain situations, the memory issues, those thoughts I don't speak to anyone but still echo around my head regardless.
-Like nothing else, Siffrin's story says, "I see you, and I'm going to hold up a mirror to you.
+Like nothing else, Siffrin's story says, "I see you, and I'm going to hold up a mirror to you."
 Like nothing else, Siffrin's story knows the dark places I've been to, and says that it will get better, that I'm not alone, that I am loved and I am changing, even if it doesn't feel like it yet.
 Because eventually, it will.

 Ena from ENA

-Ena (ENA (series) and ENA Dream BBQ)
+Ena (ENA (series) and ENA (Dream BBQ))

 It's tough for me to explain why I relate to Ena so much, as she and her world is so often characterized by absurdity.
 I think what makes Ena stand out to me, though, is that she doesn't fit into that absurdity - she's seperate from it, existing in a very different sort of way.
 Ena has two selves which often flip-flop between a polite, formal, submissive & cooperative additude and an act of despair, assuming the negative intentions of both the people and the world and around her (the difference between them being that series Ena reacts to that despair with sorrow, while Dream BBQ Ena reacts to it with rage).
 Ena doesn't fit in, and it's not as simple as to say "you're just a little weird, but that's what makes you special :)" because to exist outside of the expectations of others is to not be caught in that universal rythym.
 Alone, alone, alone.
 So, in an attempt to conform to a world that seems unfathomable to her, she puts on a mask.
 A show.
 She feels as though she's forced to contend with an expected image that people want her to perform, while in reality, she finds it impossible to understand those expectations or why they'd be desirable in the first place.
 It should fix her, shouldn't it, wearing that mask?
 But the joy of the audience is not necessarily the joy of the performer, because acting is indeed an act.
-At the end of Power of Potluck, Ena confesses that she cannot understand to do so, she only ever ended up confused, upset, and indeed wearing a mask.
+At the end of Power of Potluck, Ena confesses that she cannot understand this joy, and that in trying to do so, she only ever ended up confused, upset, and indeed wearing a mask.
 Happiness is often sacrificed at the alter of conformity, and true self-love and acknowledgement is something that must be fought bitterly for.

 Relatable Characters